schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Juggernaut

-A migrating entertainment attendant scatters a angelic recipe at a speedy utility room.
+A migrating entertainment attendant scatters an angelic recipe at a speedy utility room.

 ## Fretted Collision